Arkay-1248/Do-Not-Go-Gentle/Readme.md

 The full modlist can be viewed [here](https://loadorderlibrary.com/lists/do-not-go-gentle)

-Notable Mods: Alternate Start- LAL, MCO, Precision, SCAR, TDM, Elden Power Attack, Pit Fighter, VIGILANT, Bruma, Wyrmstooth, Leaps of Faith, College of Winterhold Quest Expansion, Pilgrim, Honed Metal, More Carriages, and Wait Carriage in Towns(adds an option to wait for a carriage at any inn not inside a walled city), and Just Sleep(Sleep increases carry weight while sleep deprivation decrease carry weight).
+Notable Mods: Alternate Start- LAL, MCO, Precision, SCAR, TDM, One Click Power Attack, Pit Fighter, VIGILANT, Bruma, Wyrmstooth, Leaps of Faith, College of Winterhold Quest Expansion, Pilgrim, Honed Metal, More Carriages, and Wait Carriage in Towns(adds an option to wait for a carriage at any inn not inside a walled city), and Just Sleep(Sleep increases carry weight while sleep deprivation decrease carry weight).
 I cannot include them all here, so check the link above

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].